Top 10 Anti-Mill Cards in Magic: The Gathering

 That's a huge late-game benefit, but note that Spiral exiles itself, so you won't be able to recover it from your graveyard.

 Want Day's Undoing but without the immediate turn end?
 Timetwister offers exactly that, reuniting each player's hand and graveyard with their deck, then drawing seven cards—no strings attached.
-Both an anti-mill countermeasure and a replenishment tool, Timetwister help demonstrate why blue is so feared in commander format.
+Both an anti-mill countermeasure and a replenishment tool, Timetwister help demonstrates why blue is so feared in commander format.

 2. Jace, Wielder of Mysteries